Posts

 Clarity over chaos

-Sign outside a house I once visited.
 This day started out with a bit of a challenge… The first client I visited had a (false) preconception about why I was there.
 I tried to explain, but she wouldn’t have it.
 Luckily, I’ve learned the value of a firm no. So I told her — it’s either my way or no way at all.
 I wouldn’t say we got into an argument, but we came pretty close.
+Anyway, I eventually got the chance to do what I was actually there to do.

 Continue reading →